www.BillSmithBooks.com BillSmithBooks.com

 Where can I get my own Star Wars stories published?

-Del Rey Books is the official publisher of all Star Wars novels.
-Competition for those publishing slots is very keen and Del Rey works only with established, previously published authors.
+Random House is the official publisher of all Star Wars novels.
+Competition for those publishing slots is very keen and they work only with established, previously published authors.
 You have to prove yourself by selling original science fiction stories and novels to publishers before getting a crack at Star Wars.

 Another avenue is the world of fan fiction.
-Many Star Wars oriented websites publish original stories written by fans -- TheForce.net has an outstanding fan fiction community.
+Many Star Wars-oriented websites publish original stories written by fans -- TheForce.net, Wattpad.com and FanFiction.net have outstanding fan fiction communities.
 While they don't offer payment, these sites offer authors an outstanding opportunity to share their work with other fans and many of the stories are truly professional quality.
+Not only that, some authors build loyal readerships that follow them when they later professionally publish their own creations.

 Will you read or critique my stories?
 Will you publish my books?